 Digital Suite: Mac equipment using the latest version of Adobe Photoshop and Lightroom.

 Black & White Darkroom: A wet darkroom with 35mm to medium format enlargers, film processing up to 5″ x 4″ and scanners.
-Resin and Fibre based processing and drying systems and support for alternative processes, filtered water and hospital grade air cleaning facilities.
+Resin and Fibre based processing and drying systems and support for alternative processes.

 How much should I study outside class?

-As it is a full time one-year course, students need to be able to work in their own time under pressure.
-They are required to undertake research, complete photographic projects and prepare workbooks outside the course hours independently.
-This course is suitable only for those ready and willing to make a commitment in a demanding environment.
+As it is a full time two-year course, students will be required to undertake research, complete photographic projects and prepare workbooks outside the course hours independently.
+This course is suitable for those ready and willing to make a commitment in a demanding environment.

 How is the course assessed?